Blog

 }

-Courier has an onPushNotificationDelivered() function, which is triggered when a push notification is delivered to the device.
-This is useful for keeping track of delivery status.
+Courier’s Android SDK includes the onPushNotificationDelivered() function, which is triggered whenever a push notification is successfully delivered to a user’s device.

 override fun onPushNotificationDelivered(message: RemoteMessage) {